Jules White

 Associate Professor of Computer Science and Computer Engineering

-Dr. Jules White is an Assistant Professor of Computer Science in the Dept. of Electrical Engineering and Computer Science at Vanderbilt University.
-He was previously a faculty member in Electrical and Computer Engineering at Virginia Tech and won the Outstanding New Assistant Professor Award at Virginia Tech.
+Dr. Jules White is an Associate Professor of Computer Science in the Dept. of Electrical Engineering and Computer Science and Senior Advisor to the Chancellor for Generative AI in Education and Enterprise Solutions at Vanderbilt University.
+He was previously Associate Dean for Strategic Learning Programs at Vanderbilt, a faculty member in Electrical and Computer Engineering at Virginia Tech where he won the Outstanding New Assistant Professor Award.
 His research has won 5 Best Paper and Best Student Paper Awards.
 He has also published over 85 papers.

 Dr. White’s research focuses on securing, optimizing, and leveraging data from mobile cyber-physical systems.
 His mobile cyber-physical systems research spans four key focus areas: (1) mobile security and data collection, (2) high-precision mobile augmented reality, (3) mobile device and supporting cloud infrastructure power and configuration optimization, and (4) applications of mobile cyber-physical systems in multi-disciplinary domains, including energy-optimized cloud computing, smart grid systems, healthcare/manufacturing security, next-generation construction technologies, and citizen science.